pjvds/born2code.net/_posts/2013-05-27-simplify-your-jekyll-publishing-process-with-wercker.md

 git push origin master
 {% endhighlight %}

-Because you have created an application for this repository on wercker it should now start building.
+Because you have created an application for this repository at wercker it should now start building.
+Open the application page at wercker to see the following result.

 ![image]({{ 'simplify-your-jekyll-publishing-process-with-wercker/first-build.png' | asset_url }})

 Congratulations, you first green build at wercker!
-If you send me a screenshot I will make sure you receive a sticker to celebrate.
+If you [tweet me](http://twitter.com/pjvds) or e-mail [pj@born2code.net](mailto:pj@born2code.net) a screenshot I will make sure you receive a sticker to celebrate.

 ## Add deployment target information
-Now you have automated your content generation process.
-Every time you push your code to git wercker will start this process.
+Now you have automated your content generation process that will get executed every time you push your code to git.
 This is helpful to catch jekyll errors early, but without a deployment it doesn't help your live website.
+Let's add a deploy target to you wercker application so we can close the loop.

 Goto your application at [app.wercker.com](https://app.wercker.com) and click on the settings tab.

 ![image]({{ 'simplify-your-jekyll-publishing-process-with-wercker/add-custom-deploy.png' | asset_url }})

-A new form opens that where you can enter the information that is passed to the deployment.
+A new form opens that you can use to enter information that is passed to the deployment context.
 Here you enter the details of our Amazon S3 bucket.
 The key and secret key can be found in the [AWS security credentials](https://portal.aws.amazon.com/gp/aws/securityCredentials) page.

 ![image]({{ 'simplify-your-jekyll-publishing-process-with-wercker/deploy-details.png' | asset_url }})

 _note: this aren't my real keys… duh!_

-When you are hosting on another platform, you could use this to enter the FTP details.
+When you are hosting on another platform, you could use this to enter the FTP or other details.

 ## Add deployment steps
 The current `wercker.yml` file contains the steps that are executed when the application is build.
 Now you want to add steps that are executed when the application is deployed.
 The steps is executed in a context that hold the information you have entered in the previous step; key, secret and s3 url.